AVSLab/basilisk/docs/source/Install/installOnWindows.rst

   - Right-click on My Computer, Select Properties
   - Under the Advanced tab, Select Environment Variables
-  - Under the User Variables panel, Select Path, and Click Edit
+  - Under the User (or System, depending on your setup) Variables panel, Select Path, and Click Edit

     - Add the ``swig.exe`` directory to your path
     - add the path to ``CMake\bin``, such as ``C:\Program Files\CMake\bin``